visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 Facebook Groups & Settings
 Select the groups you want to add and those to remove

-## Devi Affiliate Program
-Please click here https://ddevi.com/blog/become-a-devi-ai-affiliate-partner to read our blog on how to become a Devi Affiliate partner.
-You can also click here https://devi.getrewardful.com/signup and sign up right away

-### Devi Affiliate Terms
-- Create an affiliate account and obtain your affiliate link
-- Accumulate a total of $100 in affiliate commission before payment
-- Payment only through PayPal

 ## Devi Billing Page
 Please click here https://ddevi.com/dashboard/billing to access your billing page and see what subscription you have active